How Do You Activate the Anti-Lock Brake System

 During this activation, you might hear a grinding or buzzing noise coming from the vehicle.
 You will also feel like the brake pedal is pulling back.
 Anti-lock brake sensors are typically magnetically triggered.

-As the reluctor's teeth pass the sensor, the normal pulsing rhythm of wheel motion indicates normal operation.
-It is when the reluctor speed across the sensor changes dramatically (wheels slow down or stop) that the ABS will pulse brake application.
+As the reluctor’s teeth pass the sensor, the normal pulsing rhythm of wheel motion indicates normal operation.
+It is when the reluctor speed across the sensor changes dramatically (wheels slow down or stop) that the ABS will pulse the brake application.

 How to Tell if Your Vehicles ABS Is Working

-The only time to notice that your ABS is working is during hard braking, it is only hard braking that activates the system, when the ABS is working, you will notice a difference with how the brake feels.
+The only time to notice that your ABS is working is during hard braking, it is only hard braking that activates the system, when the ABS is working, you will notice a difference in how the brake feels.
 The brake may vibrate or push back against your feet.

 In some cases, the pedal will drop to the floor.
 You can also hear a grinding sound when you apply pressure to the brake, this is also a clear sign that your ABS is functioning properly.

-Frequently Asked Questions (FAQs:)
+Frequently Asked Questions (FAQs)

-1. Should I pump the brake pedal when stopping in slippery conditions?
+Should I pump the brake pedal when stopping in slippery conditions?

 No, you should not pump the brake pedal in a car with ABS. a car with ABS wheels will never lock so pumping the brake will make it take a longer time for the brake to stop.
 When in an emergency and need to apply the ABS, apply and hold the brake pedal firmly and let the ABS do the work.
 You may feel a push in the pedal, but that's normal.

-2. Do anti-lock brakes really work?
+Do anti-lock brakes really work?

 Certainly, anti-brake helps to stop the car faster.
 ABS helps to protect the wheels from locking fast and provides the best stopping time on short distances.

-3. What causes ABS to activate?
+What causes ABS to activate?

 Anti-lock brake sensors are typically magnetically triggered.
 As the reluctor's teeth pass the sensor, the normal pulsing rhythm of wheel motion indicates normal operation.

-4. At what speed does ABS activate?
+At what speed does ABS activate?

-The ABS activates at a speed above 30kph.
-That's because many ABS systems shut off when the vehicle hits below 10 kph.
+The ABS activates at a speed above 30 kph.
+That’s because many ABS systems shut off when the vehicle hits below 10 kph.
 Also, at this speed, you will need lots of speed to feel it working.

-5. Why is ABS light on but no code?
+Why is ABS light on but no code?